 When it comes to home networking repair, it’s vital to find out exactly what goes wrong, and where.
 Else, you might waste a lot of time trying to fix what that’s not broken.
 Knowing the differences between common hardware parts save you time and frustration.

 The following are a few that often get mistaken for one another.

 Wi-Fi vs. the Internet

-Wi-Fi is generally synonymous with Internet access because it’s the most popular way to deliver the Internet.
+Wi-Fi is generally synonymous with Internet access because it’s the most popular way for mobile devices to get online.
 But they are two different things.